notshi/dquery/readme.md

 }
 ```

-The following uses the `epoch` option to count all activities that starts in 01 January 2021.
+The following uses the `epoch` option to count all activities that start in 01 January 2021.

 ```sql
 SELECT count(aid) FROM xson WHERE root = '/iati-activities/iati-activity'